Book Study Group

 Book Study Group guidelines are simple:

-Register for the meetings via Zoom (using the REGISTER button below).
+2. Register for the meetings via Zoom (using the REGISTER link above).
 After registering, Zoom will send you a unique link to join the series of meetings.
 Do not share the link, it is unique to you.

 About the Book Study Group